dannguyen/journalism-syllabi/README.md

 <a href="http://digitalframeworks.wordpress.com/">Homepage</a> /
 <a href="http://digitalframeworks.wordpress.com/syllabus/">Syllabus</a>
         </h5>

+        <p><small>
-        <p><em>The objective of this course is to familiarize students with digital tools that will become the frameworks with which they can approach storytelling, emphasizing the use of structured data and the visualization of data to aid in the understanding of complex information.
-The course establishes a deep...</em></p>
+        The objective of this course is to familiarize students with digital tools that will become the frameworks with which they can approach storytelling, emphasizing the use of structured data and the visualization of data to aid in the understanding of complex information.
+The course establishes a deep
+        </small></p>

         <p>Instructors: Derek Willis</p>
     </td>
     <td>
-        University of Northwestern
+        <small>University of Northwestern</small>
     </td>
   </tr>